jacob-barna/TripleJR/Code analysis for Software Security Engineering.md

 ## Code Review Strategy

-Security features that should be involved in the code review:
+### Security features that should be involved in the code review:
-•	CNAME verification
+* CNAME verification
-•	Use of first party cookies and blocking of third-party cookies
+* Use of first party cookies and blocking of third-party cookies
-•	Block scripts
+* Block scripts
-•	Use SSL
+* Use SSL
-•	Use strong default settings
+* Use strong default settings
-•	Authorization methods
+* Authorization methods
-•	Use encryption
+* Use encryption
-•	Require strong passwords
+* Require strong passwords

-Below is an overview of our strategy:
+### Below is an overview of our strategy:
-•	Identify source code security problems with automated analysis
+* Identify source code security problems with automated analysis
-•	Analyze the findings from automated analysis o	Map findings to any patterns from the analysis.
+* Analyze the findings from automated analysis
+  * Map findings to any patterns from the analysis.
-•	Run static analysis tools against the codebase
+* Run static analysis tools against the codebase
-•	Analyze the findings from static analysis o	Identify any patterns from the analysis.
+* Analyze the findings from static analysis
+  * Identify any patterns from the analysis.
 Identify repeated CWEs.
-•	Perform manual code review of notable security features from our assurance cases, use and misuse cases o	Map findings to threats related to CWEs identified in automated and static analysis.
+* Perform manual code review of notable security features from our assurance cases, use and misuse cases
+* Map findings to threats related to CWEs identified in automated and static analysis.

 ## Code Review Results